riceissa/issarice.com/pages/about-the-site.md

 I have registered the domains [riceissa.com](http://riceissa.com) and [issarice.com](http://issarice.com) through [Hover](https://www.hover.com/).

-[^hak]: I should eventually write out the details of this, and explain what goes into the `site.hs` file.
+[^ssglist]: Although the static site generator I wrote is freely licensed, I don't recommend that others use it (at least for now); it is somewhat of a hack that I put together to get some features I wanted working (but found lacking in other static site generators).

-[^ssglist]: A list of all static site generators can be found [here](http://staticsitegenerators.net/).
+Instead, one can find a list of many static site generators [here](http://staticsitegenerators.net/).

 # Getting updates